Raj Kapoor Reading Sitārah-yi sinamā .png

 Hindi film superstar Raj Kapoor reading Iranian magazine Sitareh-yi sinema (“Cinema Star”) during a visit to Tehran in 1956

-Bringing together critical infrastructure studies, feminist film historiography, and sound studies, the book treats sound as both object and method.
-Centering the embodied sonic labor of female performers, Sonic Infrastructures reveals how voices moved across uneven media systems and geopolitical terrains, shaping—and troubling—what national cinema came to sound like in the twentieth century.
+Bringing together critical infrastructure studies, sound studies, and feminist film historiography, the book approaches sound as both analytic lens and historical force.
+By centering the embodied sonic labor of female performers, it demonstrates how voices traveled across uneven media systems and geopolitical formations, actively shaping what national cinema came to sound like.
+In this account, sonic infrastructures emerge not only as generative cultural formations but also as technologies of national containment and media of solidarity and dissent.